Hellbilly Deluxe

 Hellbilly Deluxe: 13 Tales of Cadaverous Cavorting Inside the Spookshow International is the debut solo studio album by American musician and filmmaker Rob Zombie.
-The album serves as his first release outside of the band White Zombie, with whom he released two multi-platinum studio albums.
-Hellbilly Deluxe was released on August 25, 1998 through Geffen Records.
-Musically, the project portrays Zombie's love for classic horror films with heavy metal and electronic music.
+The album serves as his first release outside of the band White Zombie, with whom he released four albums (two of which went multi-platinum).
+Hellbilly Deluxe was released on August 25, 1998, through Geffen Records.
+It is a concept album that portrays Zombie's love for classic horror films with heavy metal and electronic music.
 The album's lyrics speak of murder, chaos, and supernatural forces.
 The majority of Hellbilly Deluxe was recorded in California, and was produced by both Zombie and Scott Humphrey; Zombie is credited as the sole writer on all of the songs.

 Hellbilly Deluxe was released to a generally positive critical reception, with the album's production being praised.
 The album proved to be a commercial success, reaching the top five of the Billboard 200 and selling over three million copies in the United States.
 Hellbilly Deluxe outsold all of Zombie's releases with his former band, and established him as a successful solo artist.
 The project appeared on multiple charts worldwide, though failed to duplicate the success it had in North America.
 Since its release, the album has garnered the title of a "shock rock classic" by numerous publications.

 The album was preceded by the release of Zombie's debut single, "Dragula".
 The song was a hit in the United States, and appeared on the singles chart in the United Kingdom.
 "Living Dead Girl" was released as the album's second single, and achieved a similar amount of success as its predecessor.
 The album's third and final single was "Superbeast", which failed to emulate the commercial performance of the album's first two singles.
 All three of the songs were used extensively in the media, appearing in various films and video games.
 "Dragula" is often referred to as Zombie's signature song, and remains his highest selling single worldwide.
 Hellbilly Deluxe is Zombie's most successful album to date.